Hair Transplant Side Effects: What’s Normal and What’s Preventable

 What you should do:

-Local anesthesia is used during surgery and it can affect nerve endings in the scalp temporarily.
+Local anaesthesia is used during surgery and it can affect nerve endings in the scalp temporarily.
 You may feel reduced sensation in the donor or recipient area for a few weeks after surgery.

 This is not permanent.
 Nerve endings gradually recover and normal sensation returns, usually within 3 to 6 weeks.